 This Client Authorisation may be revoked by either the Client or the Representative giving notice in writing to the other that they wish to end this Client Authorisation.

-Privacy and Client Information
+Privacy and Client information

 The Client acknowledges that information relating to the Client that is required to complete a Conveyancing Transaction, including the Client’s Personal Information, may be collected by and disclosed to the Duty Authority, the ELNO, the Land Registry, the Registrar and third parties (who may be located overseas) involved in the completion of the Conveyancing Transaction or the processing of it, and consents to the collection and disclosure of that information to any of those recipients, including to those who are overseas.
 For further information about the collection and disclosure of your Personal Information, refer to the relevant party’s privacy policy.

-Applicable Law
+Applicable law

 This Client Authorisation is governed by the law in force in the Jurisdiction in which the Property is situated.
 The Client and the Representative submit to the non-exclusive jurisdiction of the courts of that place.

-Meaning of Words Used in this Client Authorisation
+Meaning of words used in this Client Authorisation

 In this Client Authorisation, capitalised terms have the meaning set out below:

-Australian Legal Practitioner has the meaning given to it in the relevant legislation of the Jurisdiction in which the property is situated and in South Australia is a legal practitioner for the purposes of the Legal Practitioners Act 1981 (SA).

 Batch Authority means an authority for the Representative to act for the Client in a batch of Conveyancing Transactions details of which are attached to this Client Authorisation.

 Capacity means the role of the signatory (for example an attorney or a director of a company).

-Caveat means a Document giving notice of a claim to an interest in land that may have the effect of an injunction to stop the registration of a Registry Instrument or other Document in the Titles Register.

-Client means the Person or Persons named in this Client Authorisation.
+Client means the person or persons named in this Client Authorisation.

-Client Agent means a Person authorised to act as the Client’s agent but does not include the Representative acting solely in this role.
+Client Agent means a person authorised to act as the Client’s agent but does not include the Representative acting solely in this role.

 Conveyancing Transaction has the meaning given to it in the ECNL.

-Discharge/Release of Mortgage means a Document that discharges or releases a Mortgage.

-Document has the meaning given to it in the ECNL.

 Duty Authority means the State Revenue Office of the Jurisdiction in which the property is situated.

 ECNL means the Electronic Conveyancing National Law as adopted or implemented in a Jurisdiction by the application law, as amended from time to time.

-ELNO means Electronic Lodgment Network Operator and has the meaning given to it in the ECNL.
+ELNO means Electronic Lodgment Network Operator.

-Identity Agent means a Person who is an agent of either a Representative, or a mortgagee represented by a Representative, and who:
+Identity Agent means a person who is an agent of either a Representative, or a mortgagee represented by a Representative, and who:

 the Representative or mortgagee reasonably believes is reputable, competent and appropriately insured; and